nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* ```copy 2 s/Math sch/monday st/09:30 et/11:30``` copies the 2nd person in the address book and adds a copy of the tutee with math lessons on monday 09:30 to 11:30
+* ```copy 2 s/Math sch/monday st/09:30 et/11:30``` copies the 2nd person in the managing system and adds a copy of the tutee with math lessons on monday 09:30 to 11:30

 #### [Back to top](#table-of-content)
 ### Deleting student <a name="delete"></a>